Islandora/documentation/docs/user-documentation/recipes/alexa_search.md

 - Interact with other applications or modules (got a print ordering system?
 Want to add event calendar items to your exhibit?)
 - Be accessed via web page, Alexa device, or phone app

+!!! note "Note"
+    This recipe has not been extensively tested.

 ## Ingredients

 - Drupal 8